w779431h/edinboro-gitlab-assignment/README.md

   the first line of a file by itself, then set `TOKEN_FILE` to a path to the file.
 * `--clone-dir CLONE_DIR`: Will clone the students' repositories into the folder `CLONE_DIR`.
 The default is `./group_name/`, ie a folder with the same name as `group_name` in the current directory.
-* `--revert-to-date REVERT_TO_DATE`: This option will pull from master branch and checkout the last revision before `REVERT_TO_DATE`.
+* `--revert-date REVERT_TO_DATE`: This option will checkout the last commit in the last push to the master branch before `REVERT_TO_DATE`, which can be in various formats:

-  If you already cloned the repos (ex. by running `clone.py` previously), you can still use this option to update your copy to whatever the student has in the master branch before the due date.
-The format of `REVERT_TO_DATE` is `YYYY-MM-DD hh:mm:ss` (ex. `2016-05-20 15:30:00`).
+   * 2016-05-30 15:10 (will use 00 seconds and current timezone on the computer running the script)
+   * 2016-05-30 15:10-0400
+   * 2016-05-30 15:10:30
+   * 2016-05-30 15:10:30-0400

+  If a timezone isn't given, the current timezone on the system will be used.
-  If this option isn't given, the script will just clone.
+  If the `--revert-date` option isn't given, the script will just clone.
 * `--students STUDENTS`: The default is to clone (and possibly revert) all the repositories in the given group.
 Use this option if you only want to perform these actions on a select set of students. `STUDENTS` should be a comma separated list of student Quest IDs.